Additive Manufacturing 3D Printing | Additive Manufacturing Applications

 3D Printing an Additive Manufacturing technique

 Additive Manufacturing (AM) is really an evolving 3D printing technique that facilitates the design and rapid development of complicated materials with intrinsic microstructures.
-3D printing development has allowed manufacturing firms to grow from concept design and 3D printing to fast end consumer manufacturing.
-Additive manufacturing allows the parts to be crafted in a layer by layer manner, contrast to traditional manufacturing techniques focused on machining, forging and subtractive processes in order to produce the finished product.
-Additive Manufacturing uses computer-aided design tools to plan and monitor the nozzle and stage of a 3D printing device for virtual objects.
+3D printing development has allowed manufacturing firms to grow from concept design and 3DP to fast end consumer manufacturing.
+Additive manufacturing allows the parts to be crafted in a layer by layer manner, the contrast to traditional manufacturing techniques focused on machining, forging and subtractive processes in order to produce the finished product.
+AM uses computer-aided design tools to plan and monitor the nozzle and stage of a 3D printing device for virtual objects.

 Applications of Additive Manufacturing: